 In general, the displays change when the seasons do, but the official schedule is noted below.
 If you’re planning a visit to Las Vegas or you’re already here, you can use it to know what the current theme is at the Bellagio Gardens.

 Seasonal Display Dates

 |Holiday||November 19 – January 6|

 The change of each season is celebrated with a new botanical theme and theatrical presentation, plus the extra bonus display for Lunar New Year.
 There are 120 talented horticulturalists, engineers, and designers who create stunning displays using more than 10,000 flowers, plants, and trees.

 Every few weeks, the Conservatory team changes out many of the plants, allowing for an ever-changing display of the seasons, just like mother nature.

-> Please be aware, however, of some “dark dates” where the garden is closed to change out the displays.
+Please be aware, however, of some “dark dates” when the garden is closed to change out the displays.

-> Bellagio Conservatory Dark Dates
+Bellagio Conservatory Dark Dates

-> While the Bellagio Gardens are generally open every day of the week, there are a few short periods where the conservatory is closed for renovation.
-It’s during these “dark dates” when the garden is completely redesigned for the next season.
+While the Bellagio Gardens are generally open every day of the week, there are a few short periods when the conservatory is closed for renovation.
+It’s during these “dark dates” that the garden is completely redesigned for the next season.

-> Avoid these dates as there is nothing to see during these times.
+Avoid these dates as there is nothing to see during these times.